 - The European Commission (EC) completed its review on the functioning of the Securitisation Regulation (SECR) mandated by Article 46 of the SECR and published its Report on 10 October 2022.
 The Report concluded that it would be premature to suggest the re-opening of the legislative framework (i.e., the Level 1 text), however it asked ESMA to review the disclosure templates for underlying exposures.
 The Report also welcomed the EBA report on sustainable securitisation as an important contribution to developing such framework, and the European Parliament and the Council were invited to take it into consideration in the context of the trilogue negotiations on the EU Green Bond Standard (EuGBS).
 The Report did not address the prudential treatment of securitisation (CRR/Solvency II) as the advice of the Joint Committee (JC) of the European Supervisory Authorities (ESAs) was expected at the time of publication (please see bullet point below). - The JC of the ESAs published their response to the EC's Call for Advice on 12 December 2022.
 In respect of the CRR, the EBA made a number of recommendations, however no changes to the p-factor were proposed.
 Similarly, the JC suggested that the liquidity framework should be kept unchanged, while no recommendations were made on Solvency II either.
 The JC concluded that the Solvency II framework does not seem to influence insurance activity in the EU securitisation market and there is not sufficient evidence to conclude that the current capital requirements for spread risk on securitisation positions in Solvency II are not fit for purpose. - On 17 February 2023, the JC of the ESAs published an updated version of their Q&As relating to the SECR. - Trilogue negotiations on the CRR/D banking package came to an end on 27 June 2023, and the political agreement reached included the following mitigating measures on securitisation, namely: - Transitional measures on the output floor effective until 31 December 2032 which lower the p-factor by 50% for both STS and non-STS securitisations for exposures that are risk-weighted using the SEC-IRBA or the IAA; and - A review clause which mandates a wider review of the prudential treatment of securitisation by 31 December 2026.
-The review may then lead the Commission to submit a legislative proposal by 31 December 2027

-The regulation was published in the Official Journal of the EU (here) on Wednesday, 19 June 2024.
-The general application date is 1 January 2025.
+The review may then lead the Commission to submit a legislative proposal by 31 December 2027 - The regulation is expected to be published in the Official Journal of the EU at the end of June/beginning of July 2024.
+The 1st of January 2025 is then aimed to be the start date of the new CRR.
 In respect of the CRD, Member States will have 18 months following the entry into force of the final text to transpose the majority of the new provisions into their national law (likely around January 2026).